8th-9th Grade

 CAD design and 3D printing

-Complete robot integration and testing
+Complete robot integration and competition

 Week 1: Electronics & Microcontrollers